 David Nalbandian explains criticism after disqualification

-David Nalbandian stood by his criticism of the sport's governing body after being disqualified from the Aegon Championships final at Queen's Club.
+David Nalbandian stood by his criticism of the sport's governing body after being at Queen's Club.

 The Argentine apologised for kicking an advertising board that injured a line judge but also criticised the ATP.

 "When somebody else makes a mistake nobody does anything," he said later.
 "That's why sometimes a player doesn't feel that the ATP defends the players.

 "Sometimes you get angry, sometimes you cannot control when that happens."